Saturday, April 28, 2018

 Let's get medieval

-The intro is fantastic - our fearless knight is tragically zapped into a midget by an angry dwarf.
+Our adventure begins with a fantastic intro animation depicting our fearless knight tragically zapped into a midget by an angry dwarf.
 Shocked by this, he shakes his fists at his foe but, they cannot help themselves and burst out laughing.
-Then, adding salt into Fred's wounds is a little gnome who completes Fred's ridicule.
-This is what I call a brilliant opening intro.
+Then, adding salt to Fred's wounds is a little gnome who completes Fred's ridicule.
+What a brilliant opening intro!!

 Now come on, who would have ever expected rude gnomes to be our enemy?